Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 a.
 Less boilerplate
 ===================

-Writing code for complex deep learning research experiments tends to be... complex.
-Training on distributed hardware, using 16-bit percision, implementing early stopping or checkpointing requires non trivial engineering skills, could make research code get massive and make it increasingly harder to debug.
-PyTorch Lightning provides a very simple template for organizing your PyTorch code, to decouple your research code from the engineering.
-It leaves the core research logic to you and automates all the rest, still giving you full control over every single part.
+Research and production code starts with simple code, but quickly grows in complexity once you add gpu training, 16-bit, checkpointing, logging, etc...

+PyTorch Lightning implements these features so for you and tests them rigorously to make sure you can instead focus on the research idea.

-Writing less engineering code means iterating and prototyping much faster!
+Writing less engineering/bolierplate code means:

+- fewer bugs
+- faster iteration
+- faster prototyping

 b.
 More functionality
 =====================

-With PyTorch Lightning you can leverage code written by hundreds of AI researchers, research engs and PhDs from the world's top AI labs, implementing all the latest best practices and SOTA features such as
+In PyTorch Lightning you leverage code written by hundreds of AI researchers, research engs and PhDs from the world's top AI labs, implementing all the latest best practices and SOTA features such as

 - GPU, Multi GPU, TPU training
 - Multi node training